cloudspannerecosystem/omegatrade/README.md

 1. Setup Emulator and create Instance, Database and schema in the emulator.
 2. Setup Backend service and connect Emulator.
-3. Setup Frontend service and configure API BASE URL and google Authentication.
+3. Setup Frontend service and configure API BASE URL.
 4. Run the Application.
+5. Configure google Authentication in frontend(optional step) - this step will enable you to sign in with your google account.

-## 1. Setup Emulator
+## 1. Setup Emulator.

 There are various options to start the emulator locally.
 Here we will cover the gcloud instructions.
 All other methods can be found within the Cloud Spanner Emulator [GitHub repository](https://github.com/GoogleCloudPlatform/cloud-spanner-emulator/blob/master/README.md#quickstart).